CalmDownVal/devserver/readme.md

 # DevServer

-A simple HTTP dev server library with live-reload.
+A simple development server with livereload.

 ## Example Usage